MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/provisioning/capabilities/index.md

 # [Visual Studio for Mac](#tab/vsmac)

 > [!IMPORTANT]
-> **NOTE**: Not all capabilities can be added and managed in Visual Studio for Mac.
+> Not all capabilities can be added and managed in Visual Studio for Mac.
 The following list contains the supported capabilities:
 >
 >* HealthKit
 >* HomeKit